welvet/SillyTavern-MessageSummarize/README.md

 ### Known Issues
-- When using a message limit, world info time cooldown and sticky timed effects do not work properly.
+- When using a message limit, world info cooldown and sticky timed effects do not work properly.
+This is becausue the WI timed effects rely on the number of messages in the chat history during generation.
+I have not found a way around this yet.
+- When editing a message that already has a memory, the memory displayed below the message does not have the right color.
+This is just a visual bug, and it will correct itself after the next summarization.

 ### Todo
 - ~~Handle swiping, editing, and deleting summaries~~